jchen9314/DSCI_522_jchen9314_apchiodo/doc/wine_quality_analysis_report.md

 re-encoded the data such that targets less than or equal to 5 were classified as 0 (or “poor” quality), and targets greater than 5 were classified as 1 (or “good” quality).
-By converting this to a binary classification problem, the data became more appropriately balanced.
+By converting this to a binary classification problem, the data became more evenly balanced between classes.

+**Figure 1:** A visual representation of the data associated with each class in the original dataset (A), and the re-encoded dataset (B).
 <img src="../results/figures/eda_data_balance.png" width="700px" style="display: block; margin: auto;" />

 ### Prediction approach